 associated with poison ivy and poison oak.
 My son came home from his mother's house covered in

 mosquito bites.
 He was itching himself crazy.
 I applied some

 plantain ointment I had made, and he stopped itching almost

 instantly.
 The next day, there was no swelling or inflammation,

 and most of the bites were completely gone.
-There is even
+My son had to undergo

 anecdotal evidence of a woman chewing plantain leaves into a

 paste, and applying it to a brown recluse sting.
 Here is a